CUTR-at-USF/gtfs-realtime-validator/README.md

 Then, run with:

-`docker run gtfs-realtime-validator`
+`docker run -p 8080:8080 ghcr.io/mobilitydata/gtfs-realtime-validator`

-Then go to `http://<docker-machine-ip>:8080` in your web browser.
-For example, `http://192.168.99.100:8080/`.
+Then go to `http://localhost:8080` in your web browser.

-You can use `docker-machine ip` to find your docker machine IP.

 ## Troubleshooting